Browse by Medical Category

 Cyril Benes, PhDAssistant Professor of MedicineHarvard Medical School

 The Benes laboratory, known as The Center for Molecular Therapeutics, is engaged in the design and application of personalized therapies for cancer.
 Targeted cancer treatments have emerged from research studies showing that the biology of cancer cells differs from that of healthy cells, and that each person’s cancer has a unique genetic signature.
 Our goal is to pinpoint the cancer cells’ biological weak points and then to attack those weak points with smart drugs that are speciﬁcally designed for such an attack.
-Using a large collection of human cancer cell lines, we have made major advances in identifying molecular genetic features, or biomarkers, of a tumor that predict responsiveness to targeted therapies.
+We use a very large collection of previously established tumor cell lines derived from many different cancers as well as newly established lines from patients treated at MGH.
 We are focused on developing molecular diagnostics that will reveal the best treatment course for each patient and on discovering how gene mutations in cancer can be exploited to develop new treatments.

 Cyril Benes, PhDPrincipal Investigator